 The School Meals Service: Past, Present - And Future?

-The School Meals Service: Past, Present - And Future? is an ESRC and AHRC funded project that will explore the aims, achievements and limitations of the UK School Meals Service (SMS) from its inception in 1906.
+An Economic and Social Research Council (ESRC) and Arts and Humanities Research Council (AHRC) funded project that will explore the aims, achievements and limitations of the UK School Meals Service (SMS) from its inception in 1906.

 Photograph of two children eating a school meal